 Leaning on his elbows, the monk's intricately carved fingers extend out before him.
 His face is turned upwards, towards heaven, bearing an expression of seriousness and piety.

 How comforting to sit on the bench and run one's hands over the crouching figures, perhaps drawing inspiration from their presence in exquisitely carved oak.
+Such penitent creatures have a long history in French furniture, especially on the armrests of choir stalls made for cathedrals in the 15th and 16th centuries.

 Below each monk, viewed from the front of the bench, is another pilaster in the form of a Gothic spire with elaborate crocketing.